top of page

 IN THE NEWS

-Our work has been featured on podcasts, parenting blogs, and international news outlets like CNN.
+Our work has been featured on podcasts, parenting blogs, and international news outlets like CNN and Scientific American.
 We believe in the value of high-quality science communication about child development.

 NEW